How To Plan A Kitchen Extension

 Burlanes Hoyden Kitchen Extension In Greenwich. ©Sarah London Photographer.

-If you are unsure on where to start with your wishlist, or you would like to chat through each option with a professional, please do get in touch with our kitchen design team.
-Our design team have extensive knowledge and have been designing kitchens for years, and we will do everything we can to create a space that is perfect for you and your lifestyle.
+If you are unsure about where to start with your wishlist, or you would like to chat through each option with a professional, please do get in touch with our kitchen design team.
+Our design team has extensive knowledge and has been designing kitchens for years, and we will do everything we can to create a space that is perfect for you and your lifestyle.

 Burlanes Hoyden Kitchen Extension In Crystal Palace. ©Sarah London Photographer.

-It can also be really helpful to visit a showroom to get an idea of what is available to you, what other people opt for in their designs, and how professional designers integrate different factors into different spaces.
+It can also be really helpful to visit our design studios to get an idea of what is available to you, what other people opt for in their designs, and how professional designers integrate different factors into different spaces.
 No two homes are the same, so no two kitchens should be either.